 The condition is commonly mistaken for an impact trauma or heel bruise but in fact, it is caused by mechanical over-stretching of the fibrous tissue in the arch.

 Heel pain can develop suddenly or evolve gradually over time.
 It can affect people of all ages, but is more common beyond the 4th decade of life, those in standing occupations, overweight individuals and those involved in regular strenuous exercise.

 Unlike many overuse musculoskeletal injuries, plantar fasciitis generally fails to improve with time and rest.
-The reason for this in actually quite simple; it is almost impossible to stop walking.
-With a condition such as tennis elbow, it is generally possible to load share with another limb or to immobilise in a sling.
+The reason for this is actually quite simple; it is almost impossible to stop walking.
+With a condition such as a tennis elbow, it is generally possible to load share with another limb or to immobilise in a sling.
 This is not possible with our feet, and therefore a lack of compounding healing that can occur with repeated days and weeks of selective rest.

 Most people suffering from plantar fasciitis suffer from extreme tenderness in the heel on the first few steps in the morning.
 Internally, the body is attempting to mend a structure that runs parallel to the sole of your foot.
 This mending (like an internal scab) is not yet strong enough to hold under pressure and is instantly torn when under the full force of standing.
 As an analogy, consider, a skin scab being ripped off each day – obviously the graze won’t heal as it is consistently being aggravated.
 In the same way, the mending of the structure under the foot is aggravated every time you stand on it.
 Furthermore, inflammation can cause swelling under the heel that is compressed when standing also increasing pain.